 British designer Sir Terence Conran inspired the contemporary finishes and every room features a stocked wine fridge and mini bar which is complimentary (apart from spirits), and Molton Brown toiletries.
 There are only four room types and they’re all amazing.

 Do you have any tips to add to our Vienna travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock